farrajota/human_pose_estimation_torch/README.md

 > Note**: Only the FLIC and LSP datasets are evaluated/benchmarked here.
 The MPII and COCO datasets have dedicated servers for this purpose on their websites.

-## Results
+##  Network architecture

-The network model provided in the code is an enhanced version of [Newell's](https://github.com/anewell/pose-hg-train) method described in [his paper](http://arxiv.org/abs/1603.06937) with several modifications:
+The network model used here for human body joint estimation is an enhanced version of [Newell's](https://github.com/anewell/pose-hg-train) method described in [his paper](http://arxiv.org/abs/1603.06937) with several modifications:

 - replaced ReLUs with [RReLUs](https://github.com/torch/nn/blob/master/doc/transfer.md#rrelu)
 - use of [spatialdropout](https://github.com/torch/nn/blob/master/doc/simple.md#spatialdropout) between convolutions